Coin-Tick-Mac-License/.github/profile/README.md

 ## Overview

-Coin Tick delivers a clean and immediate way to follow real-time crypto prices directly from the macOS menu bar.
-It provides subtle visual cues, fast updates, and a distraction-free presence that keeps the user connected to the market without interrupting workflow.
-The interface focuses on clarity and balance, ensuring numbers feel readable and meaningful at a glance.
-With customizable alerts, users gain gentle notifications when key levels are reached, creating a sense of control without noise.
-Coin Tick adapts to daily rhythm, offering a lightweight companion that blends seamlessly with macOS aesthetics.
-Its minimalism is purposeful, designed to offer insight without complexity.
-By reducing friction, Coin Tick becomes an effortless part of market awareness.
+Coin Tick is designed for users who want instant visibility into cryptocurrency prices without opening a browser, charting tool, or full trading terminal.
+It transforms the macOS menu bar into a subtle stream of market awareness, where every price feels alive and current.
+By placing information in the most natural and accessible part of the screen, Coin Tick removes friction from staying informed.
+The interface is intentionally compact, giving the user essential data without visual noise.
+Every update feels immediate, smooth, and perfectly in rhythm with the desktop environment.
+This lightweight presence makes Coin Tick feel more like a natural extension of macOS than a standalone application.
+Because of this seamless integration, users can maintain awareness of the market even during deeply focused work sessions.

+Coin Tick’s design philosophy revolves around emotional comfort and visual clarity.
+Instead of overwhelming users with charts, animations, and technical signals, the app distills market movement into clean, readable values.
+Users can interpret price shifts with just a glance, reducing cognitive load and decision fatigue.
+Its color cues communicate direction without demanding attention, making the experience calm rather than stressful.
+Frequent traders appreciate the subtle cues that hint at volatility without forcing urgency.
+Casual holders enjoy effortless oversight without feeling pressured to react to every movement.
+By blending restraint with relevance, Coin Tick becomes a reliable, non-intrusive companion for navigating an environment known for sudden fluctuations.

+The app offers deep customization for users who want precise control over updates.
+Price refresh intervals can be adjusted to match fast markets or slower long-term monitoring.
+Notification thresholds allow users to define the exact price levels that matter.
+Favorite cryptocurrencies can be pinned and reordered based on relevance.
+The interface adapts naturally to user preferences, creating a sense of ownership and personalization.
+Coin Tick’s efficiency ensures that these features never feel heavy or complicated.
+Even when tracking many assets, the app remains smooth and responsive.
+Its focus on performance allows it to deliver real-time insights without taxing system resources or slowing down other tasks.

+Ultimately, Coin Tick stands apart by offering meaningful awareness without demanding attention.
+It delivers the essence of crypto monitoring while remaining quiet, efficient, and visually peaceful.
+Traders can use it as an early signal to decide whether opening a full trading platform is necessary.
+Long-term investors can keep track of the market subtly throughout the day.
+The balance achieved between minimalism, timeliness, and personalization makes Coin Tick a powerful yet understated tool.
+It respects the user’s space while keeping them connected to a fast-moving world.
+This harmony between function and simplicity is what defines Coin Tick’s identity on macOS.

 ---

 ## Major Features
-• Real-time crypto quotes directly in the macOS menu bar.
+- Real-time crypto quotes directly in the macOS menu bar.
-• Customizable alert thresholds for price changes.
+- Customizable alert thresholds for price changes.
-• Minimalistic design focused on quick readability.
+- Minimalistic design focused on quick readability.
-• Adjustable update frequency for different market speeds.
+- Adjustable update frequency for different market speeds.
-• Favorite-asset pinning for rapid access.
+- Favorite-asset pinning for rapid access.
-• Color indicators for trend direction.
+- Color indicators for trend direction.
-• Low resource usage with smooth performance.
+- Low resource usage with smooth performance.
-• Support for multiple currencies and pairs.
+- Support for multiple currencies and pairs.
-• Seamless light and dark mode integration.
+- Seamless light and dark mode integration.
-• Privacy-respecting local data handling.
+- Privacy-respecting local data handling.
-• Stable behavior during market volatility.
+- Stable behavior during market volatility.
-• User-defined asset ordering.
+- User-defined asset ordering.

 ---